bytecodealliance/regalloc2/doc/DESIGN.md

 ## Redundant-Move Elimination

-As a final step before returning the list of program edits to the client, we perform one optimization: redundant-move elimination.
+As a final step before returning the vector of program edits to the client, we perform one optimization: redundant-move elimination.

 To understand the need for this, consider what will occur when a vreg